Markovictory/blog.markovictory.github.io/_posts/2019-10-06-wtr-primer.markdown

 ![?](/assets/img/wtr-primer/heroes.png)

-An initial look and explanation for each of them has been well written and can be found [here][heroes]
+An initial look and explanation for each of them has been well written and can be found [here][heroes].

 Products
 ---